baby-platom/uni-data-mining/README.md

 # uni-data-mining
 The repository contains the code of a Data Mining project.
+The data set named "Movie Recommendation System" is taken Kaggle and located at https://www.kaggle.com/datasets/dev0914sharma/dataset/data.